waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** A boulder was brought down from Victory Road 3F through the hole at (24, 16) on 3F.
 It landed at (23, 17) on 2F and was pushed to the switch at (10, 17).
 The barrier at (24, 15) is now open.

 # V. Confirmed Mechanics & Untested Hypotheses
-- **Party Menu Wrapping (CONFIRMED):** The party selection menu wraps around.
-Pressing 'Up' from the top Pokémon (index 0) moves the cursor to the bottom (index 5), and pressing 'Down' from the bottom moves it to the top.
-This was definitively confirmed in turn 153463.
+- **Party Menu Wrapping (CORRECTED):** The party selection menu does NOT wrap around.
+Pressing 'Up' from the top Pokémon does not move the cursor to the bottom.
+This was confirmed in turn 154047.
 - **PC Box Selection Anomaly (UNVERIFIED):** The game may select the box one position *below* the highlighted cursor.
 This has only been observed once and requires further testing to confirm if it's a consistent bug.

 # VI.
 Strategic Reminders & Active Plans